sgwrld-999/Multiple-Clients-Chat/README.md

 4. Clients can send messages, which are then broadcast to all other connected clients.
 5. When a client disconnects, the server removes it from the list of active clients.

-## Future Improvements

-- Implement private messaging between clients
-- Add support for file sharing
-- Implement a graphical user interface (GUI) for the client
-- Add server-side logging and chat history
-- Implement user authentication and secure communication (e.g., SSL/TLS)

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is open source and available under the [MIT License](LICENSE).